 The scenario appears slightly different in terms of the general efficiency.
 A step-up converter based on the flyback topology typically produces fairly substantial current spikes, which may trigger significant loss of energy (do not forget that power increases exponentially as current increases).

-In real life operation, however, the recommended high power boost solar charger circuit provides an overall efficiency better than 70% with optimum output current, and that looks pretty impressive with regards to the the simplicity of the layout.
+In real life operation, however, the recommended high power boost solar converter circuit provides an overall efficiency better than 70% with optimum output current, and that looks pretty impressive with regards to the the simplicity of the layout.

 This, consequently, demands it to get powered into saturation, leading to a reasonably extended turn-off time.
 Naturally, the more time it requires for the transistor to cut off the inductor current, the lesser will be the all round efficiency of the design.